 {\rightskip=3truepc\leftskip=3truepc {\it On peut braver les lois humaines, mais non r\'esister aux lois naturelles\\ (One can challenge human laws, but not the natural ones) } 0.10 in \centerline{\it ---Jules Verne, Vingt mille lieues sous le mers} 0.20 in }

-In this Chapter we solve exactly some of the equations that we found in Chapter~\ref{Chap:CosmoPertTheory}, using some approximations.
-In particular, we can distinguish 4 cases of evolution: \begin{enumerate} \item On super-horizon scales, \item In the matter-dominated epoch, \item In the radiation-dominated epoch, \item Deep inside the horizon, \end{enumerate} for which it is possible to perform analytic calculations and thus gain a clearer physical insight.
+In this chapter, we solve some of the equations that we found in Chapter~\ref{Chap:CosmoPertTheory}.
+In particular, we distinguish 4 cases of evolution: \begin{enumerate} \item On super-horizon scales, \item In the matter-dominated epoch, \item In the radiation-dominated epoch, \item Deep inside the horizon, \end{enumerate} for which it is possible to perform analytic calculations and thus gain a clearer physical insight.

-Our scope is to understand the shape of the matter power spectrum, plotted in Fig.~\ref{Fig:pk_bigplot} from the analysis of the SDSS DR5 (Data Release 5) performed in \cite{Percival:2006gt}.
-Since we already know the form of the primordial power spectrum, cf. Eq.~\eqref{Delta2S}, the above task amounts to determine the matter, CDM plus baryons, transfer function.
+Our scope is to understand the shape of the matter power spectrum.
+Since we already know the form of the primordial power spectrum, cf. Eq.~\eqref{Delta2S}, the above task amounts to determining the matter (CDM plus baryons) transfer function.

-It must be noted that the data points in Fig.~\ref{Fig:pk_bigplot} are derived from the observation of the distribution of galaxies in the sky and hence provide information on the galaxy density contrast $\delta_g$, which is in general a \textbf{biased tracer} of the underlying distribution of matter in the sense that the galaxy correlation function is not equal to the total matter correlation function \cite{Kaiser:1984sw}.
-At low redshift this bias is usually considered as a constant
+It must be noted that data are derived from the observation of the distribution of galaxies in the sky and hence provide information on the galaxy density contrast $\delta_g$, which is a \textbf{biased tracer} of the underlying distribution of matter in the sense that the galaxy correlation function is not equal to the total matter correlation function \cite{Kaiser:1984sw}.
+At low redshift, this bias is usually considered to be constant:

-with $\delta_{\rm m}$ being the matter density contrast (baryonic plus CDM), but for larger redshift it might be a function of redshift and of the wavenumber, i.e. $b = b(k,z)$.
+with $\delta_{\rm m}$ being the matter density contrast (baryonic plus CDM).
+However, for larger redshifts, it might be a function of redshift and of the wavenumber, i.e. $b = b(k,z)$.